Dr. Odinaldo Rodrigues

 Limitations

-plato is not currently able to handle very large problems in the preferred semantics.
-By large we mean a framework with a large number of nodes in a single SCC, or a framework with a large number of non-trivial SCCs, or a combination of these, especially if these SCCs appear close to a source node in the framework induced by the SCCs. plato has successfully run is less complex frameworks with up to 2,500,000 arguments.
+totle is not currently able to handle very large problems in the preferred semantics.
+By large we mean a framework with a large number of nodes in a single SCC, or a framework with a large number of non-trivial SCCs, or a combination of these, especially if these SCCs appear close to a source node in the framework induced by the SCCs. totle has successfully run is less complex frameworks with up to 2,500,000 arguments.

-Downloading plato
+Downloading totle

-Competition on Computational Models of Argumentation, skipping the 4th
+totle was last submitted to the 3rd International Competition on Computational Models of Argumentation, skipping the 4th ICCMA in 2021, due to a major re-development effort.

-In the meantime, please feel free to request me a copy by e-mailing
+Its latest version incorporates several new developments and efficiency improvements but it's not available for general distribution.
+In the meantime, please feel free to request me a copy by e-mailing odinaldo.rodrigues@kcl.ac.uk.

 System description

-plato works as described in the picture below.
+totle works as described in the picture below.

 Development path

-plato is used as a laboratory for experimentation with algorithms for argumentation reasoning and as such is continually being updated.
+totle is used as a laboratory for experimentation with algorithms for argumentation reasoning and as such is continually being updated.

 The latest version uses an improved version of the algorithm described here, fixes some bugs, and is more efficient than the version submitted to the ICCMA 2019 competition, and includes some general improvements in performance.